HabitatFramework/UserGuide/interface/interface.rst

 |winsidebyside| Windows side by side
 ------------------------------------

-Aligns the HLU window to the top left of the screen and expands the GIS window to fill the remaining area as shown in the figure :ref:`figWSBS.
+Aligns the HLU window to the top left of the screen and expands the GIS window to fill the remaining area as shown in the figure :ref:`figWSBS`.

 .. _figWSBS: